 For more information on the steps we take to ensure the security of personal information we process please refer to our information security policies and procedures.

-privacy laws.
-Whenever we are transferring data to a third party who is acting as our sub-processor, care must be taken to ensure that any third party recipient treats information transferred to it appropriately – this is usually achieved through due diligence and a written agreement between Iress and the relevant third party (see paragraph 6 below).
+Where we are processing personal information on behalf of our clients, any transfers must be made in accordance with our contractual commitments, as well as any relevant privacy laws.
+Whenever we are transferring data to our sub-processors, care must be taken to ensure that any recipient treats information transferred to it appropriately – this is usually achieved through due diligence and a written agreement between Iress and the other party (see paragraph 6 below).

 Transfer or Transit?

 A transfer will not be deemed to have occurred if the personal information simply passes through another country on the way to a final destination unless some processing takes place in the other country en-route.
-In the context of the electronic transmission of personal information, this means that even though information may be routed through a third country on its journey from one country to another, this mere transit through a third country/ countries does not bring the transfer within the scope of the privacy legislation.11
+In the context of the electronic transmission of personal information, this means that even though information may be routed through a third country on its journey from one country to another, this mere transit through a third country/ countries does not bring the transfer within the scope of the privacy legislation.¹²

 Can information be transferred outside of the country in which it was collected?